Frequently Asked Questions

 • What format is the course?

-Each session runs from 9:15 AM until noon, during which you will spend around 2.5 hours learning to shoot, with a short tea-break in the middle of the session.
+Each session runs from 9 AM until noon, during which you will spend around 2.5 hours learning to shoot, with a short tea-break in the middle of the session.
 Tea/coffee/biscuits are provided as part of the course, there is no additional charge.
+After successfully completing the course there is an opportunity to rent equipment and join the club.

 • What will I learn on the course?

 The aim of the course is to teach you enough about the archery equipment, range safety and basic shooting technique to allow you to join the club (or any other Archery GB affiliated club) so that you can continue to shoot, enjoy and develop your technique and skills as an archer.
-We appreciate that not everybody taking the course is intent on carrying on with the sport afterwards, so the course is designed to be fun and enjoyable at the same time as giving you the opportunity to learn.
+We also run Taster Sessions for those who are interested in having a go at the sport but not joining the club.

 • When do Stylist Bows visit the club?